 Drugged and grounded in a way I haven’t felt in years.

-I’ve always known that nature can be the most restorative place to return to but I guess I had honestly forgotten just how true it is.
+I’ve always known that nature can be the most restorative place to return to.
+Apparently, I had honestly forgotten just how true it is.

 You don’t have to go on a river trip or even leave your neighborhood.
 Just take five or ten minutes out of your day each and every day to purposely insert nature into your day.